Cvetomird91/lang-mastering-steps/README.md

 15. Unit Testing practises and framework(s)
 16. Profiler(s) and performance pecularities
 17. Server-side setup (system administration part)
+18. GUI Toolkit (if the language supports any)

-18. Create and maintain a project with a large codebase, having in mind security, performance, maintainability and user experience.
+19. Create and maintain a project with a large codebase, having in mind security, performance, maintainability and user experience.